Yeronga, Queensland: History

 The first recorded land sale at Yeronga occurred in 1854, with 154 acres (~62 hectares) being purchased by Edward Cooke and TLM Prior.
 Being part of NSW at that stage, the contract was sent to Sydney and has not been located.
 After Queensland became a separate colony in 1859, a second land sale of 100 acres (~40ha) occurred in 1861.
 When local government was established, Yeronga became part of the Shire of Stephens.
 This and other councils amalgamated to form the Brisbane City Council in 1925.

 Yeronga was originally used for agricultural purposes, and dairy farms were established, especially on the fertile riverside and adjacent floodplains.
 Crops recorded as grown in the area were cotton, sugar, maize, potatoes and arrowroot.
-Urban residential settlement first occurred along Fairfield Road, and especially around Station Avenue (now Kadumba St) once the railway opened.
+Urban residential settlement first occurred along Fairfield Road, and especially around Station Avenue (now Kadumba St) once the railway opened in 1884.

 A small coal mine was established near Newcastle Street but appears to have been quickly mined out.Boggo National School opened in January 1867 or on 6 February 1871.
 In 1886, it was renamed Yeronga State School.

 In July 1884, 180 subdivided allotments of "Yeronga Estate", were auctioned by Simon Fraser & Son Auctioneers.
-A map advertising the shows the estate to be adjoining the Yeronga railway station.
+A map advertising the sale shows the estate to be adjoining the Yeronga railway station.

 In 1917, 30 subdivided allotments of "Avoca Estate" were auctioned by Webb & Webb Auctioneers.
 A map advertising the auction shows the estate is close to Yeronga railway station.

 In November 1920, 17 business and residential subdivided allotments of "Gilbert Estate, Yeronga", were auctioned by A. M. Newman, Associate Auctioneer.
 The auctioneer was acting under the instructions from trustees of the late Eli Gilbert.
 A map advertising the auction shows the estate adjoins the Yeronga Railway Station.

 In May 1923, 85 subdivided allotments of "River Park and Grimes Estate" were advertised to be auctioned by Cameron Bros.
 Auctioneers.

 In 1923 the Stephens Croquet Club was established in the Yeronga Memorial Park consisting of two lawns and a clubhouse.

 On Sunday 6 May 1923, the Yeronga Memorial Church of England (now Christ Church Anglican) was opened and dedicated by Archbishop Gerald Sharp.
 The church was erected to commemorate 15 Church of England men from Yeronga who died in World War I; a marble slab in the church lists their names.